cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Backup & Restore of wallets, pools and configuration files
 - Minor typo in menu
 - Remove redundant sections in guide
+- external KES rotation script using CNTools library

+##### Changed
+- Prometheus metrics used for various functions and now required to run CNTools, enabled by default

 #### [5.0.6] - 2020-07-26
 ##### Fixed
 - Parse Config for virtual forks, which adds supports for MC4

 #### [5.0.5] - 2020-07-25
 ##### Fixed